 In addition to the regular application on the Common App, Johns Hopkins asks students to provide one writing supplement.

-According to their page called, “Essays That Worked,” the university believes that “Test scores only tell part of your story, and [they] want to know more than just how well you work.
+According to their page called, “Essays That Worked,” the university believes that “Test scores only tell part of your story.
+[They] want to know more than just how well you work.
 [They] want to see how you actually think.”

 In fact, the admissions officers believe that the essay is one of the most important parts of your application.